 We took the Northwestern Fjord Cruise with Kenai Fjords Tours.

-The idea of the shorter 7-hour cruise (vs. an 8.5-hour) cruise appealed to us.
+The idea of the shorter 7-hour cruise vs. an 8.5-hour cruise (when we did this, the Kenai Fjords cruise was 7 hours) appealed to us.
 We also like the layout of the catamaran with inside and outside areas on both the upper and lower decks.
 On top of that we were able to take advantage of a promotional offer through the Alaska Collection that discounted our cruise and lodging at the Seward Windsong Lodge.
 Plus, we were booking accommodations at Denali National Park through the Alaska Collection.

 Furthermore, the Harbor 360 Hotel, which is affiliated with Major Marine Tours, was sold out for our preferred travel dates so we wouldn’t have been able to take advantage of their promotional offer if we booked with them.

 Therefore, we selected the Northwestern Fjord Cruise offered by Kenai Fjords Tours.
 And we are so glad we did!
 Everything about the experience, from start to finish, was perfect!

 We stayed at the Seward Windsong Lodge which is a few miles away from the Seward harbor.
 We drove to the Kenai Fjords Tours designated free parking area in Seward, arriving just before 8 am, and used their free shuttle service to get to the harbor a short distance away.
 At the harbor we checked in and then waited at the marina for them to start boarding the boat, called the Orca Voyager.